d-chambers/Detex/ReadMe/ContributeToDetex/contributing.md

 ## Fixing a bug or adding a feature
 Now suppose after filling out an issue request you have come up with a brilliant fix.
-The first thing you need to do is create a github account, or sign in if you already have one.
-This can be done on [github's home page](https://github.com/).
+Log into your github account and get ready to contribute.

 Next fork detex to your account (this is like making a copy you can access).
 To do this click on the fork button right above the issues tab in detex's main page.
 Now clone detex again (in fact you can delete the old one) but this time from your account.
 So for example, if your github account name is RL-Stein you would type: